C4dynamics/C4dynamics/README.md

 ## 6 Degrees Of Freedom Example

-This notebook employs an example to illustrate the usage of C4dynamics to develop algorithms for missile guidance system.
+This example illustrates the usage of C4dynamics to develop algorithms for missile guidance system.

 C4dynamics is a powerful framework for algorithm engineering that enables the creation of complex simulations with six degrees of freedom (6 DOF).
 With its advanced toolset, it allows for the creation of realistic and dynamic models that can be used to test and analyze various scenarios in fields such as robotics, aerospace, and mechanical engineering.